 The sombre narrative which traces protagonists Stephen Gordon’s realisation that she is a lesbian – or ‘invert’, and her struggles living in-between social conventions, was banned in Britain under the 1857 Obscene Publications Act and underwent a trial in America.

-There were prior novels which touched on lesbian themes, however The Well continues to be considered the first because of the wide-scale controversy it was met with.
+There were prior novels which touched on lesbian themes, however The Well of Loneliness continues to be considered the first because of the wide-scale controversy it was met with.

-Novels published in the same year such as Virginia Woolf’s Orlando, Compton Mackenzie’s Extraordinary Women, and Elizabeth Bowden’s comedy The Hotel, all had themes alluding to lesbianism – however these novels ensured that lesbianism was either condemned or satirized.
+Novels published in the same year such as Virginia Woolf’s Orlando, Compton Mackenzie’s Extraordinary Women, and Elizabeth Bowden’s comedy The Hotel, all had themes alluding to lesbianism – however these novels were never banned as they ensured that lesbianism was either condemned or satirised.

-Michael Baker, Hall’s biographer, contends that it was by making Stephen virtuous that caused moral censure.
-Additionally, outside of the books content, Hall’s known identity as an open ‘invert’ and her masculine appearance, is another pivotal component in fully comprehending why The Well was the target of legislative restraint whereas other novel with similar themes and emerging during the same period were not.
+Michael Baker, Hall’s biographer, believes that it was by making Stephen virtuous that caused moral censure.
+Additionally, outside of the book’s content, Hall’s known identity as an open ‘invert’ and her masculine appearance, is another vital factor in fully comprehending why The Well was the target of legislative restraint whereas other novel with similar themes and emerging during the same period were not.

-The public criticism The Well received was a central factor in its eventual suppression.
-On August 19th – two weeks after publication, an article written by James Douglas, editor of the Sunday Express, appeared which classified the novel as a ‘gloating study in the mental and physical corruption of the flesh .
+The public criticism The Well received was another central factor in its eventual suppression.
+On August 19th – two weeks after publication, an article written by James Douglas, editor of the Sunday Express, appeared which classified the novel as a ‘gloating study in the mental and physical corruption of the flesh’ .